Miami Beach On High Alert As Another Long Spring Break Weekend To Start

 “Our officers are far outnumbered and really we don’t have the resources to contain the amount of crowds and the kind of behavior we’re seeing.
 We had over 100 illegal guns confiscated, drugs, it just really became a necessity at that point to do the curfew,” said Commissioner Meiner.

-And many other Miami Beach residents, like Manni Maharaj, are in support of the curfew.READ MORE: 20-Year-Old College Student Gets Nearly 100 Stitches After Shark Attack On Juno Beach
+Many Miami Beach residents, like Manni Maharaj, are in support of the curfew.READ MORE: SEE IT: Florida Man Captures Video Of Bull Shark And Alligator Swimming Side-By-Side

-But Maharaj, who is also owner the of Diya Indian Kitchen, said it has changed how they operate.
+Maharaj, who is the owner of Diya Indian Kitchen, said it has changed how they operate.

 “From the very basics, your dishwasher, that person depends on public transportation pretty much, so just for an example, I would have to actually drop some of these guys off 1 or 2 o’clock in the morning.
 That’s the cost of doing business and closing the causeway, so we can have law and order in the city,” added Maharaj.